parichit/EM-DC-NEURIPS_2021/README.md

 ### Dependency

-The package us built and tested in Pythin-3.8.7 (any version of python 3.8.7 or up should work).
-The code use python library sorted containers (http://www.grantjenks.com/docs/sortedcontainers/) developed by Grant Jenks, for implementing low level BST functionalities.
+The package is built and tested in Python-3.8.7.
+The code use python library sorted containers (http://www.grantjenks.com/docs/sortedcontainers/ , credits to Grant Jenks), for implementing low level BST functionalities.

 ### Supplementary Information